Ayan-Khan79/Class-Student-Infromation/README.md

 The video provides a walkthrough of the following key features:

+**Student Registeration**:
-Student Registeration: How students can easily register and manage their profiles.
+- How students can easily register and manage their profiles

-Professor Portal:
+**Professor Portal**:
-Searching for students by name or ID.
+- Searching for students by name or ID.
-Viewing the complete student list.
+- Viewing the complete student list.
-Registering new students directly from the portal.
+- Registering new students directly from the portal.

 ## 🎯 Features
 **Student Portal:**